Guide on How to Configure a SonicWALL Firewall for Use With the 3CX Phone System

 Here is a summary of a simple setup.

-5. Create the Firewall->Access Rule to allow access to the 3CX PBX direction WAN to LAN.
-If using an interface other than X1 as the WAN interface, then the Destination needs to be changed accordingly.
+- Create the “Firewall → Access Rule” to allow access to the 3CX PBX direction WAN to LAN.
+If using an interface other than X1 as the WAN interface, the Destination needs to be changed accordingly.